marius-test/python_selenium_automation/README.md

 - ChromeDriver and GeckoDriver paths are hardcoded; update `PATH` variables to match your local setup.
 - Scripts use explicit and implicit waits to handle page load timing.
-- This was my first Selenium learning project—an enjoyable introduction that paved the way for more advanced automation projects.
+- This was my first Selenium learning project and helped me build a solid foundation for more advanced automation work.

-- **Disclaimer:** These scripts were originally based on a tutorial, but I heavily modified and expanded them to fit my learning goals and use cases.
+> **Disclaimer:** These scripts were originally based on a tutorial, but I heavily modified and expanded them to fit my learning goals and use cases.